Logan-PD/Python-Networking/README.md

 Original attempt used threading and socket libraries, but switched to higher level `asyncio` using `streamReader` and `streamWriter`.

-To replace the thread that got handled STDin, the external library `aioconsole` was installed.
+To replace the thread that handled STDin from each client, the external library `aioconsole` was installed.
 This allowed concurent receving of messages and waiting for input with `msg = await ainput()`.

 ## Data Transfer